 - Creativity is often nurtured by challenges.
 Dr Seuss’s book ‘Green eggs and ham’ was developed as result of a challenge to create a book with less than 100 unique words.
 He went further and created this classic book with less than 50 unique words.
 By giving your child a challenge, you will get their creative juices flowing.
 It could be ‘make Auntie a Christmas present they will love using materials from round the house’ or ‘Create a design to use on our handmade Christmas cards’.

 - Create the opportunity for them to make decisions.
 After your child has completed their first creative challenge, they could explore a range of other challenges.
-Other ways to develop their decision making include doing part of an activity together.
-For example, collect some items from round the house together and ask, “What do you think you could do with these?”
+Other ways to develop their decision-making include doing part of an activity together.
+For example, collect some items from around the house together and ask, “What do you think you could do with these?”
 Children appreciate when their opinion is asked for and valued.
 See what ideas they come up with, then help them make it happen.

 - Creative activities provide fun opportunities for different ages to enjoy together – As a mum to three boys I was always looking at things they could enjoy together.
-Giving them opportunities to collaborate on an idea and a plan, then let me know what their ideas where, proved to be a great way to get them chatting and helping each other.
+Giving them opportunities to collaborate on an idea and a plan, then let me know what their ideas were, proved to be a great way to get them chatting and helping each other.
 (Now my boys say their best friends are each other, so group collaborative projects can make a long-lasting impact).
 The Creation Station family fun workshops are a great example of this, often workshops will sell out within 24 hours of being released.

 - Don't ask ‘What is it?’
 Tell me about ….’The answers you receive are a great insight into what they are thinking about and can generate some interesting conversations.
 What may look like a scribble or sea monster to you, could be a drawing of what you did at the weekend with lots of extra details that you may never know your child was thinking about.

 - Allow them to fail.
 It is so easy to step in and take over.
 Yet we really do learn by making ‘mistakes.
-I believe to ‘FAIL’ is our First Attempt in Learning’.
+I believe to ‘FAIL’ is our First Attempt in Learning.
 Allow them to own their successes and praise the process of how they overcame hurdles.

 - Ask them what they think.
 Encourage their ideas rather than solving the question yourself.
 This can be very hard to do, especially if you are rushed!